Updated: June 22, 2022

 - Can international students get a vaccine after arrival in Eugene?
 No. The U.S. government now requires all travelers to the U.S. show proof of being fully vaccinated prior to boarding an international flight to the U.S.

 - What if I cannot get the COVID vaccine prior to arrival to the U.S.?
-You may be eligible to start winter term remotely from your home country if online courses are available in your major or field of study.
-You may also request to defer to spring term 2022 to allow more time to get fully vaccinated against COVID-19.
+You may be eligible to start fall term remotely from your home country if online courses are available in your major or field of study.
+You may also request to defer to a future term to allow more time to get fully vaccinated against COVID-19.